2xAA/lil-fast/SOLUTION.md

 The `Input` component was wrapped in a `forwardRef` to allow clearing the input value on click of `Clear uploaded image`, resetting the file input.

+## Bonus features

+- Added a debounced sendToServer method
+  - This works on prompt input, canvas drawing and on change of iteration number
+- Added tailwind as it was missing
+- Added basic UI loading message
+- Added basic UI disabled while waiting for response from server
+  - This was to avoid queuing.
+This would ideally be handled better by cancelling the http request or another internal system to only send one request at the end of the current request.